-This week is Suicide Prevention Week.
-While it may not be something that effects you personally, chances are it does effect someone in your life. right now. this very minute.
+While self-harm may not be something that you deal with personally, chances are it does effect someone in your life.
+Right now.
+This very minute.

-I believe one of the greatest epidemics of this generation is self harm & suicide.
+I believe that one of the greatest unspoken epidemics of this generation is self harm & suicide.

 There's this incredible organization called To Write Love on Her Arms you can find it here.